teamreflex/loona-vlive-badges/README.md

 ### Caveats
 - Script was whipped up in a few minutes, so it's a little finicky.
 - Only works in live chats.
-- Missing Choerry and Olivia Hye's vlive IDs.
+- Missing Choerry's vlive IDs.

 ### Info
 - User IDs from Team Subbits: [@gointosubbit](https://twitter.com/gointosubbit)